ASoS-Gaming/alpine/README.md

-# Docker Base Image for Blacklabelops Images
+# Docker Base Image for ASoS Images

 Alpine images are smaller than full distributions, e.g. CentOS.
 This is a base image with some tweaks based on the official alpine image on Dockerhub.